 - Webcam or video camcorder.
 Most laptops have a built in webcam.
 This can be difficult to position.
 A better choice is a removable webcam that can be position and focused independently.

 - USB Speaker/microphone.
 A high quality USB speaker/microphone with echo-cancellation will eliminate feedback.

 - High-speed internet connection.
 Wired ethernet preferred.
 Wireless not recommended.

 Check our LESSON GUIDE for a full catalog of our lessons, including standards, length, price and resources and available dates.
 Click the Request/Signup buttons to see available dates.
 After you submit your request, we will verify your information and lesson availability.
 Your request is considered tentative until you receive a final confirmation email from us.

 Billing and Cancellations

-For lesson with a fee, a statement will be sent to you via email and we will invoice you after successful delivery of each lesson.
-Payment is due in full upon receipt of the invoice.
+For lesson with a fee, an invoice will be sent to you via email upon booking.
+Payment is due within 30 days of receipt of invoice.
 Checks should be made out to Mote Marine Laboratory, Inc.

 Please send payment to:MOTE MARINE LABORATORYATTN: EDUCATION DIVISION1600 Ken Thompson ParkwaySarasota, Florida 34236

 Cancellations should be made at least 24 hours prior to your confirmed lesson date to avoid billing.
+You may reschedule your booking once without a charge.
 You may connect with us up to 10 minutes prior to your scheduled start time to ensure the quality of the connection.
 However, you must connect with us no later than 15 minutes after your start time to avoid cancellation and billing.
 Lesson fees will not be waived due to technical problems unless reliably traced to a malfunction on our end.
 You may schedule a separate, free Tech Check prior to your lesson to ensure the quality of your connection.